Up to 25 percent of all Professional Liability and General Liability insurance applications are declined by the underwriters.

 - PROVIDE A DETAILED DESCRIPTION OF YOUR OPERATIONS: Writing one or two sentence description on the application won’t cut it. because it will appear like you are trying to hide something about your services.
 This raises underwriter suspicions and will result in either a refusal to consider your application or a string of additional questions that slows down the underwriting process.

-- REPRESENT YOUR OPERATIONS ACCURATELY: Many insurance carriers that write Professional Liability (or Errors & Omissions) insurance for tech professionals will limit coverage for the types of work that are disclosed on the application.
+- REPRESENT YOUR OPERATIONS ACCURATELY: Many insurance carriers that write Professional Liability (or Errors & Omissions) insurance for tech professionals will limit coverage for the types of work that are disclosed on the application or you can also manage to work on it with the Virtual Insurance Service and do it faster.
 You may think that you are being clever by only checking some of the types of work that you perform, but you’re actually limiting the scope of your own coverage.

 - DON’T LIST WORK YOU HAVE NO PLANS TO PERFORM: Many applicants shoot themselves in the foot by listing a type of work that they can perform but have no intention of performing.
 Only list the types of work you have been performing or know that you will perform within the next 12 months.
 If you have already signed a contract to perform a particular type of work or are under contract negotiations to perform a particular type of work, it should be disclosed on the application.